psidnell/ofexport2/doc/templates/README.md

     of2 -c -ti available

-These attributes you select on can be combined by chaining filters:
+The attributes you select on can be combined by chaining filters:

     of2 -c -ti remaining -ti due.soon